 The sensors placed in block C3 and C4 show very small changes in RH with the time.

 Sensors WB606, WB634 and WB648 were out of order at the start of the heating phase and are not plotted in this report.

-33 of the initial 37 installed sensors are out of order.
+34 of the initial 37 installed sensors are out of order.

 Wescor Psychrometers (App.
-6\page 176-179)
+6\pages 150-153)

 Seven of totally nine sensors installed in the rock wall have measured suction in the rock since the start of the test.
-Eight of totally 26 sensors installed in the buffer are giving reliable values at the end of this measuring period.
+Three of totally 26 sensors installed in the buffer are giving reliable values at the end of this measuring period.

 Geokon and Kulite (App.
-6\pages 179-180)
+6\pages 153-154)

-Five installed sensors yield pressures higher than 0.5 MPa.
-Two of the sensors are placed in block R6, one is placed in block R5 60 mm from the surface of the canister, one is placed in block R9 and the fifth is placed in Block R2 close to the canister.
+Four installed sensors yield pressures higher than 0.5 MPa.
+Two of the sensors are placed in block R6, one is placed in block R5 60 mm from the surface of the canister, and the fourth is placed in Block R2 close to the canister.

 Three sensors (Kulite) are out of order.